Inclusive Teaching Professional Development Programs

 The university will continue to support the Inclusive Teaching Professional Development Programs offered by the Center for Research on Learning and Teaching (CRLT).
 CRLT will both (1) continue to offer campuswide programs about inclusive teaching for instructors in multiple disciplines and (2) work with schools and colleges to create faculty professional development programs that reflect their particular pedagogical needs and make learning more inclusive and equitable across a diverse student body.
 In addition, CRLT will continue to offer inclusive teaching workshops for new and experienced graduate student instructors.

-During Fall and Winter terms, 1,370 GSIs and undergraduate instructional aides attended plenary sessions on inclusive teaching at our all-campus and Engineering GSI teaching orientations.
-In addition, CRLT offered customized workshops for GSIs in four LSA departments and once again collaborated with IGR on the five-part Diversity and Inclusive Teaching Seminar for graduate students, co-sponsored by Rackham.
+During Fall and Winter terms, 2,244 GSIs and undergraduate instructional aides (IAs) completed modules on inclusive teaching and watched the “Act for Equity” video as part of campuswide and Engineering-specific GSI/IA teaching orientations.
+All modules were newly developed to support the fully asynchronous orientation programs.
+In addition, CRLT once again collaborated with IGR on the five-part Diversity and Inclusive Teaching Seminar for graduate students, co-sponsored by Rackham.

 Responsibility: Center for Research on Learning and Teaching (CRLT)